Haroon Rashid Aswat: U.S. extradition proceedings and trial

 Once Aswat was transferred to the United Kingdom, he was held in detention on a U.S. arrest warrant.
 American justice officials sought to try Aswat for his alleged role in setting up the Oregon training camp in 1999.

 A British judge approved Aswat's extradition on 30 November 2006, discounting the concern Aswat's lawyers expressed that there was "a real risk" Aswat would face inhumane treatment in U.S. custody.
 But in 2008 he was transferred to Broadmoor Hospital, a high-security psychiatric hospital after being diagnosed with paranoid schizophrenia.

 In 2010, the European Court of Human Rights blocked the extradition orders of Aswat, Abu Hamza, Babar Ahmad and Syed Talha Ahsan.

 On 16 April 2013, the European Court of Human Rights decided that Aswat's extradition to the U. S. would violate his right for protection against inhumane treatment, given his mental state.
 The UK Government appealed for the case to be reconsidered by the court's Grand Chamber, but on 11 September 2013 that was rejected.

 In September 2014, the UK High Court approved Aswat's extradition to the U.S., after it had received assurances from the U.S. Government that he would receive "satisfactory care" there.
 The High Court's written ruling stated, "In light of the specific assurances and additional information received from the United States government, and the careful examination of the case by the High Court in the United Kingdom, the court found that it could not be said that there was a real risk that Mr Aswat would be subjected to treatment contrary to Article 3 if extradited."
 Aswat was extradited to the U.S. in October 2014, and in January 2015, The European Court of Human Rights ruled that his extradition was legal.

 At his trial in New York in March 2015, Aswat pleaded guilty to the charge of conspiring with Abu Hamza to set up a terrorist training camp in Oregon.
 In October that year, the U.S. District Judge sentenced Aswat to 20 years in prison, and ordered the federal prisons bureau to provide him with "specialised psychiatric care".
-Aswat was deported back to the U.K. in 2022, where he was detained in hospital.
+Aswat was deported back to the UK in 2022, where he was detained in hospital.

 In April 2025 the High Court of Justice found that Aswat could be released after completing treatment for his mental illness, despite counter-terror police believing he was still a threat to national security.